-If you no longer want to maintain your NCC certification, you must relinquish it with the Request to Relinquish Certification form.
+If you no longer want to maintain your board certification, you must relinquish it with the Request to Relinquish Certification form.
 Submission of this form is required to relinquish your NCC.
 NBCC reserves the right to continue any ethical review process despite the non-payment.

 In order to maintain your certification, you must:

 As a part of the payment of annual certification fees and recertification processes, you must review the required ethical disclosure areas, indicate if you have any matters to disclose and attest your adherence with NBCC ethics standards.